Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 2. Now we can deploy to Kubernetes.
 The first task is to update the provided manifest to point at your newly created container image.

-    Locate the monolith.yml file in the app/manifests directory.
+    Locate the monolith.lab1.draft.yml file in the app/manifests directory.
 Take a moment to familiarise yourself with the format and see if you can recognise the sections we discussed above.
-When you're ready find and locate the  <code><b><i>CONTAINER IMAGE DEFINITION</i></b> definition and update the image attribute to point at the image you pushed earlier.
+When you're ready find and locate the  <b><i>CONTAINER IMAGE DEFINITION</i></b> definition and update the image attribute to point at the image you pushed earlier.
 Also update the <i>DDB_TABLE_NAME</i> variable as this will be passed to the container to know which DynamoDB table to connect to.

     ```
     containers: